-First, draw a bag of groceries – paper or plastic, you choose.
+Imagine drawing a bag of groceries: paper or plastic, you choose.
 Now, draw a plastic grocery bag containing five oranges, a bag of chips and a jar of peanut butter.
 Much easier, right?
 Why?
-Because by knowing what’s inside, we better our understanding of our subject.
+Because knowing what’s inside gives you a better understanding of your subject.

-Same goes for drawing horses: if you understand horse anatomy, then sketching a horse becomes much easier; when you understand the mechanics of a horse, your horse drawing will naturally look more mechanically sound and real.
-You'll know how to draw a horse.
+The same goes for drawing horses: if you understand horse anatomy, then sketching a horse becomes much easier.
+When you understand the mechanics of a horse, your drawing will naturally look more mechanically sound and real.

 01. How to draw a horse’s legs